 When living in a multi-family high rise, your most likely insurance claim is for water damage from a leak, which usually originates from an apartment above.
 Such claims are insidious as they are completely unavoidable by the policyholder.
 Aging risers, old appliances and fixtures, and clogged HVAC condensation lines in other apartments are ticking time bombs to their neighboring units below.

 Before writing a new policy, insurance companies will assess a homeowner's risk, and if the owner can demonstrate they take good care of their property and have systems in place to reduce risk, they will be offered low premiums and deductibles.
 Unfortunately, even if a homeowner in an apartment building replaces old plumbing and fixtures, upgrades electrical systems, and appliances and HVAC units...the risk of damage from above if a leak occurs remains unchanged.
 Insurance companies know this.
 Internal historical data on claims for a particular building, in addition to a policy holder's CLUE report, are often used to deny coverage or increase premiums and deductibles.

 At Perceptive Things, it is not uncommon for us to hear stories of dropped or denied coverage.
 Consider the family we recently spoke with who owns a condominium on Manhattan's Upper West Side.
-They were leaked on twice from above over three years, suffering major losses...including being forced to move out for weeks to repair the damage.
+They were leaked on twice from above over three years, suffering major losses, and were forced to move into temporary housing for five months while repairing the damage.
 Their insurance claims were substantial in both instances, so when it came time to renew their policy, their renewal was refused.
 This resulted in having to find a completely new insurance carrier.
 Thanks to CLUE, during their search they were denied coverage by all major carriers.
 They ended up with a simple catastrophic plan that has a $100,000 deductible!
 If the family is leaked on again, they will be responsible for the full cost to repair any damage, unless it exceeds the deductible by a significant amount.

 Get your own CLUE report